Lauren Patel Of Everybody’s Talking About Jamie: My Character Is More Than Just The ‘Hijabi Muslim’

 "Thankfully, [there was] slightly more on British TV, but I genuinely thought there were no Asian American people," she said.

-"I didn't realise that was a thing because the only people I saw on American TV who were Indian were thick, stereotypical Indian accented people.
-I didn't realise that there were Asian Americans."
+"I didn't realize that was a thing because the only people I saw on American TV who were Indian were thick, stereotypical Indian accented people.
+I didn't realize that there were Asian Americans."

 When she eventually learned the truth, Patel was "quite angry" that Asian Americans weren't seen on screen in authentic roles.